Jonny Quest (TV series): Characters

-The Quest family has a home compound in the Florida Keys (on the island of Palm Key), but their adventures take them around the world.
-The Quest team travels the globe studying scientific mysteries, which generally end up being explained as the work of various adversaries.
-Such pursuits get them into scrapes with opponents, ranging from espionage robots and electric monsters to Egyptian mummies and prehistoric pterosaurs.
+The Quest family has a home compound in the Florida Keys located on the island of Palm Key, but their adventures take them around the world as they travel the globe studying scientific mysteries, which generally end up being the work of various adversaries.
+These adversaries range from espionage robots and electric monsters to Egyptian mummies and prehistoric pterosaurs.

-Although most menaces appeared in only one episode each, one recurring nemesis is known as Dr. Zin, an Asian criminal mastermind.
-With yellow skin and a maniacal laugh, Zin was an example of the Yellow Peril villains common in Cold War-era fiction.The supervillain book: the evil side of comics and Hollywood, Gina Renée Misiroglu, Michael Eury, Visible Ink Press, 2006 The voices of Dr. Zin and other assorted characters were done by Vic Perrin.
+Although most antagonists appeared in only one episode, there are recurring antagonists such as Dr. Zin, an Asian criminal mastermind.
+Dr. Zin and other characters were voiced by Vic Perrin.

-Race's mysterious old flame, Jade (voiced by Cathy Lewis), appears in two episodes, as do the characters of Corbin (an Intelligence One agent), and the Professor (a scientist colleague of Dr. Quest's).
+Race's mysterious old flame Jade (voiced by Cathy Lewis) appears in two episodes, as do the characters of Corbin, an Intelligence One agent, and the Professor, a scientist colleague of Dr. Quest's.

+Hadji's friend Pasha Peddler appears in the episode "Calcutta Adventure" and is instrumental in arranging Hadji's adoption by the Quest family.
+Pasha appears to make a living by buying and selling anything he can profit from, and he aids the Quests in their adventure.
+Although Pasha is presented as and claims to be a native of India, he speaks in jazz-tinged colloquial English.
+Notably, his skin tone resembles the Quests and not other Asian characters in the show.
+Although it is never stated outright, it is implied that Pasha is the U.S. Marine who originally taught Hadji to speak English and raised him, which is supported by the fact that Pasha is a skilled helicopter pilot.

+Broadcast history

-Broadcast historyJonny Quest first aired from September 18, 1964, to March 11, 1965, in prime time on the ABC network and was an almost instant success, both critically and ratings-wise but it was canceled after one season due to the animated show's high production costs.
+Jonny Quest aired from September 18, 1964, to March 11, 1965, in prime time on the ABC network and was an almost instant success both critically and ratings-wise.
+However, it was canceled after one season due to its high production costs.

-In 1967, Jonny Quest ran on CBS Saturday mornings/early afternoons through 1970.
+Jonny Quest also aired on CBS Saturday mornings/early afternoons from 1967 to 1970.

-Like the original Star Trek television series, this series was a big money-maker in syndication, but this avenue to profits was not as well-known when the show was canceled in 1965.
+Like the original Star Trek television series, the series was profitable in syndication, but this was not as well-known when the show was canceled in 1965.
 Along with another Hanna-Barbera series, The Jetsons, Jonny Quest is one of the few television series to have aired on each of the Big Three television networks in the United States.

+Beginning in 2024 reruns aired on MeTV Toons.